Rajkumar-Mistry/Raj-facebook-album-download/README.md

 *Selected album move in google drive(ZIP file)
 *Open a album and select images download in zip file *Album slide show

+##Description
+User login with facebook and get a album.user can select all album or selected album download.user can view the slide show. user open a album and selected images download.